 -

-Due to rapid expansion of urban and suburban areas, this section began to be recognized as one of the most congested roads in the United States starting in the 1990s.
+Due to rapid expansion of urban and suburban areas, this segment began to be recognized as one of the most congested roads in the United States starting in the 1990s.

 -

-In particular, the downtown section in Austin has been repeatedly designated as 'the most congested highway segment in the United States.'
+In particular, the downtown segment in Austin has been selected multiple times as the 'most congested highway segment in the United States.'

 -